Have you searched for a complete tutorial on the “WordPress search system”? You’ve reached the most relevant result for your query.

 For optimizing the search results and enhancing the capabilities of your WordPress search system you can take the help of the plugins shared by me earlier in this article.

 3. Work On The Appearance

 User experience plays a very important role in making your customers stay for longer on your website, the same applies to your search result page.

 By default, the WordPress search results show every page and post that matches the search term.
 If there is a featured image, it’ll be displayed in full.
-This makes it difficult for the users to get through the results if they are a lot of them.
+This makes it difficult for the users to get through the results if there are a lot of them.

 Thus, there is a huge need to improve the appearance of your search results.
-This can also be done with the help of a plugin such as Swiftype, which lets you build an engaging user experience with a drag and drop experience.
+This can also be done with the help of a plugin such as Swiftype, which lets you build an engaging user experience with a drag-and-drop experience.

 Ivory Search is also a great option for enhancing the default WordPress search by creating custom search forms.